Notes & Credits Back to Main

 Movies, songs, etc. are quoted without permission, but only in part and never with malicious intent.

-All likenesses of living people (non-celebrities) were used with their express permission (and with generously provided photo reference.)
+All likenesses of living people (non-celebrities) were used with their express permission and with kindly provided photo reference.

 Page 1: